SICKAG/sick_safetyscanners2/README.md

 A ROS2 Driver which reads the raw data from the SICK Safety Scanners and publishes the data as a laser_scan msg.

+The ROS1 Driver can be found here: https://github.com/SICKAG/sick_safetyscanners

 ## Table of contents

 - [Supported Hardware](#supported-hardware)